Ajayan (director)

 In the afterword to his book The Master Carpenter, author M. T. Vasudevan Nair wrote that Ajayan first approached him for a screenplay of his story Manikkakkallu.
 That did not materialise and later he approached with another dream project Perumthachan.
 In the end of the afterword, M. T. thanks Ajayan for persuading him to write the screenplay for Perumthachan.

 He died on 13 December 2018.

 Early life and career

 Ajayan was the eldest son of film director and playwright Thoppil Bhasi.
 He secured a diploma in film technology from the Adayar film institute.
-He started as a camera assistant and later worked as an associate director with Thoppil Bhasi, Bharathan, and Padmarajan.
+He started as a camera assistant and later worked as an associate director with Thoppil Bhasi, Bharathan, Padmarajan and KG George.